 Relevance score is a big deal when it comes to analyzing campaigns.
 Basically, the higher your score is, the less CPM (cost per thousand impressions) you’ll be paying.

 Use this score to gauge exactly how relevant your ad is to the audience you’re serving it to.
-Generally, you want to see this either remain high or continue to rise throughout the life cycle of your campaign.
-But it’s worth noting that having a high relevancy score on an ad doesn’t mean it’s going to stay that way.
+Generally you want to see this either remain high or continue to rise throughout the life cycle of your campaign.
+It’s worth noting that having a high relevancy score on an ad doesn’t mean it’s going to stay that way.
 You may have to continually tweak and retarget your ad campaigns in order to keep a consistently good relevancy score.

 In the simplest terms, your Facebook relevancy score is just a marker of how relevant your ad is to the audience engaging with it.
 If it’s anything less than seven, you’re going to want to make some tweaks to either your ad or your audience parameters to make sure you’re getting the best return on your ad budget.

 When your relevancy score starts to nosedive, you might be hitting what we call creative fatigue.
 This is when your ad is being seen by the same people over and over again and they are no longer reacting to it.
-For example, if you’ve served your ad to 8000 people, but have made 9000 impressions, that means there’s a small group of your audience who have seen the ad twice.
-If that frequency increases even more, it becomes less and less likely that people will click on your ad because they’ve seen it too many times.
+For example, if you’ve served your ad to 8,000 people, but have made 9,000 impressions, it means there’s a small group of your audience who have seen the ad twice.
+If that frequency increases even more, it becomes less and less likely people will click on your ad, because they’ve seen it too many times.

 Measuring engagement for awareness campaigns

-To help understand whether your content is engaging your audience, and how your audience is consuming it, you’ll need to dig into the Video engagement section.
+To help understand whether your content is engaging your audience and how they’re consuming it, you’ll need to dig into the Video Engagement section.
 This will help you understand how many views of differing lengths you’re receiving, along with the cost per engagement.

-If you’re running an Awareness campaign, your goal is to get people to watch the whole video or at least half (more is definitely better in this situation).
-So if your video views decrease from 100% to 25% over the length of your video, that’s a great indicator that your video has a great hook, but is less interesting towards the end.
+If you’re running an awareness campaign, your goal is to get people to watch the whole video or at least half (more is definitely better in this situation).
+So if your video views decrease from 100% to 25% over the length of your video, it’s a great indicator your video has a great hook but gets less interesting towards the end.
 You can also see exactly where the drop-off occurs.
 Look at what’s happening in the video at the drop-off moment and have a think about how you can improve your video at that point.

 Traffic metrics for consideration and conversion campaigns

-For Consideration campaigns, you’ll be most focused on traffic metrics.
-So you’re looking to see how many people are clicking through from your ad to your website.
-Look again to your relevancy score and CPM, both are huge indicators of how much you’re paying per 1000 impressions, as well as for cost per click (CPC).
+For consideration campaigns, you’ll be most focused on traffic metrics.
+You’ll be looking to see how many people are clicking through from your ad to your website.
+Look again to your relevancy score and CPM – both are huge indicators of how much you’re paying per 1,000 impressions – as well as for cost per click (CPC).
 In general, the smaller your audience (500K is considered small), the higher your CPM will be.
 For audiences of this size, $35 per impression is a common price.